KGyST/samuTest/README.md

 - Exception as a result: handling + config
 - Whether to run `current.json` (mostly not)
 - Include or exclude issues
+- When to dump
+  - KeyboardInterrupt: only current.json
+  - Predefined/not predefined exceptions.
+Include assertions
+  - Function as DI
+    - Mass dumping: everything

 ---